 Professor and Meadows Foundation Centennial Professor in the Quality of Life in the Rural Environment

-Dr. Streeter is the Meadows Foundation Centennial Professor in the Quality of Life in the Rural Environment.
-He is a former Director of the Ph.D.
-Program in Social Work and former Chair of the Community and Administrative Leadership (CAL) concentration.
+Calvin Streeter, Ph.D., is the Meadows Foundation Centennial Professor in the Quality of Life in the Rural Environment.

-Dr. Streeter currently serves on the editorial board of several professional journals.
-He has edited two books: Rural Social Work: Building and Sustaining Community Capacity, Second Edition (co-edited with Dr. T. Laine Scales and Dr. H. Stephen Cooper), and Research on Social Work and Disasters (co-edited with Dr. Susan A. Murty).
+Streeter currently serves on the editorial board of several professional journals.
+He has edited two books: Rural Social Work: Building and Sustaining Community Capacity, Second Edition (co-edited with T. Laine Scales and H. Stephen Cooper), and Research on Social Work and Disasters (co-edited with Susan A. Murty).
 He has authored or co-authored numerous articles, book chapters, and research reports.

-Dr. Streeter chairs the School’s International Committee.
-Since 1999, he has been the faculty liaison for a CAL field placement with the United Nations High Commission for Refugees (UNHCR) in Geneva, Switzerland, Yerevan, Armenia and Tokyo Japan.
+Streeter chairs the Steve Hicks School of Social Work’s International Committee.
+Since 1999, he has been the faculty liaison for a field placement with the United Nations High Commission for Refugees (UNHCR) in Geneva, Switzerland, Yerevan, Armenia and Tokyo Japan.
 He also supervises student internships with Churches Auxiliary for Social Action (CASA) in Chennai, India.
 In 2010, he taught a doctoral course at Addis Ababa University in Addis Ababa, Ethiopia.

 Curriculum Vitae (PDF)